 In a 2-1 ruling, the appellate court reversed the district court’s ruling.
 The majority held that the plaintiff, despite not being a natural person, has standing to bring suit under the FDCPA.
 Under the Dictionary Act, it held, the word “person” in legislative text has the broadest possible definition, “unless the context indicates otherwise.”
 Anarion, slip op. at 3.
 The court noted that the word appears 24 times in the text of the FDCPA.
 Some uses of the word expressly include business entities, while others, like the definition of “consumer,” expressly exclude them.
 The court therefore ruled that the word “person” in the text of the FDCPA, without any additional modification, includes business entities like the plaintiff.
 The dissenting justice looked beyond the text itself to find that “person” should only mean “natural person,” stating that Congress’ intent was “to promote more consistent state action to shield consumers from personal ruin.”
 Id. at 6 (Donald, J., dissenting).

 Business and commercial law attorney James G. Schwartz has represented Bay Area businesses in litigation matters since 1976.
 We can help you understand your rights in a business dispute, and we can fight to protect your interests in and out of court.
-To schedule a free and confidential consultation with a skilled and experienced business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a skilled and experienced business advocate, contact us today online or at (925) 463-1073.